zzafar5/LibraryOrganization/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > career trajectory?
 Also, who are some mentors you could contact to help
 > you stay on your path?

-To continue on my career path toward project management, I want to build more experience working on team-based projects where I can take initiative in organizing tasks, setting deadlines, and communicating clearly with others.I’m also interested in connecting with alumni or upperclassmen who’ve interned as product managers or technical project leads, since they can offer more insight into that career path and how to break into it.
+To continue on my career path toward project management, I want to build more experience working on team-based projects where I can take initiative in organizing tasks, setting deadlines, and communicating with others.
+I think software 2 working with my partner, Jane, I was able to work with someone in different ways such as brainstorming but also we worked on code together and it allowed me to see how someone else codes.
+I’m also interested in connecting with alumni or upperclassmen who’ve interned within my field ( I switched to Industrial and Systems Engineering while in this class) or some type of technical project leads, since they can offer more insight into that career path and how to break into it.

 ### Changelog